-Without this, some question the point of Britain taking measures if others - especially those bigger economies and carbon footprints - are not doing their bit too.
+Without global involvement, some question the point of Britain taking measures if others, especially those with bigger economies and dirtier carbon footprints, are not doing their bit too.

-The public lean towards working with other countries at the multilateral level, though among some segments they think that the model of engagement is unlikely to make a difference or that bilateral engagement would be more effective.
+The public lean towards working with other countries at the multilateral level to meet this challenge.
+But some segments think that model of engagement is unlikely to make a difference and that bilateral engagement would be more effective.
 In focus groups, there is clear support for Britain working bilaterally with those countries we share historic ties.

-Britons want government to w ork in partnership with business on climate and foreign policy
+Britons want government to work in partnership with business on climate and foreign policy

-Britons see businesses and tech companies as 'climate problem solvers' - and a majority think it's the government's job to support businesses to tackle climate change, rather than hold businesses account for their historic climate footprint.
+Britons see businesses and tech companies as 'climate problem solvers'.
+A majority think it's the government's job to support businesses to tackle climate change, rather than seek to hold businesses to account for their historic climate footprint.